 The appropriate PPE is based on the type of exposure anticipated for patient care (e.g., touch, splashes, or sprays), type (if any) of isolation precautions, proper fit of the PPE, and compliance with the organization’s practice for use of PPE.

-Although masks and caps are usually worn in surgical procedure areas, there are aseptic procedures performed in the patient’s home that also require these barriers.
+Although masks and caps are usually worn in operative or invasive procedure areas, there are sterile procedures performed in the patient’s home that also require these barriers.
 For example, a health care team member may be required to wear a mask while accessing an implanted venous access device or a peripherally inserted central catheter.
-Hair that is exposed or loose may be a source of bacteria, increasing the risk of infection.
-When performing bedside procedures, such as dressing changes for patients with burns, caps may be worn to contain hair.
 The health care team member should use good judgment and follow the organization’s practice.

-A surgical mask is recommended when caring for immunosuppressed patients, patients with open wounds, or patients with a disease that is transmitted via the respiratory route.
+A mask is recommended when caring for immunosuppressed patients, patients with open wounds, or patients with a disease that is transmitted via the respiratory route.
 For diseases that are transmitted via the airborne route (e.g., tuberculosis, chicken pox), an N95 respirator mask is recommended.
 The organization’s practice should be followed to protect the patient, family, caregivers, visitors, and the health care team from the spread of disease.
-The immunosuppressed patient is at risk for acquiring an infection from the health care team member performing a central line dressing change if he or she does not wear a mask.
-A mask decreases the incidence of microorganisms escaping from the health care team member’s mouth and nose, and contaminating the field.
+The immunosuppressed patient is at risk for acquiring an infection from the health care team member performing a central line dressing change if the team member does not wear a mask.
+A mask decreases the incidence of microorganisms escaping from the health care team member’s mouth and nose and contaminating the field.

-Rationale: Airborne precautions should be used when caring for a patient who is known or suspected to be infected with microorganisms that can be transmitted by an airborne route.
+Rationale: Airborne precautions should be used when caring for a patient who is known or suspected to be infected with microorganisms that can be transmitted by an airborne route.1

 Do not use personal prescription lenses in place of goggles.
 Personal prescription lenses do not provide adequate eye protection.